 capture activation/deactivation/cancellation procedure of UL MAC CE triggered by RRC layer in 38.331 section 5.5.6.2, i.e. Location Measurement Indication initiation procedure.

-R2-2204703 should be merged with R2-2205000, R2-2205579 or R2-2205048.
-However in R2-2205579, the added note mentioned ‘UE treats preconfigured measurement gaps for positioning as activated measurement gaps’, and in the main bullet it says ‘the activated measurement gaps are not sufficient’, it should mean the pre-configured MGs are not sufficient.
-It is not aligned with the first sub-bullet that ‘UE considers one of the pre-configured MGs satisfies UE’s request’.
-Furthermore, R2-2205048 mentioned the UE should be able to re-request the previous activated MG after HO, and this procedure should be specified in section 5.5.6.2.
-Therefore, rapporteur suggest to merge R2-2204703 with R2-2205000, and discuss whether R2-2205048 can be supported.
+For capturing deactivation procedure, R2-2205000 proposes the RRC layer will not receive upper layer’s indication and suggests to delete the corresponding paragraph; In R2-2205579, the added note mentioned ‘UE treats preconfigured measurement gaps for positioning as activated measurement gaps’, and in the main bullet it says ‘the activated measurement gaps are not sufficient’, it should mean the pre-configured MGs are not sufficient.
+Rapporteur thinks it is not aligned with the first sub-bullet that ‘UE considers one of the pre-configured MGs satisfies UE’s request’.

+For capturing cancellation procedure, R2-2204703 proposes to add a paragraph of UL MAC CE cancellation procedure based on the previous agreement;

+R2-2205048 mentioned the UE should be able to re-request the previous activated MG after HO, and this procedure should be specified in section 5.5.6.2.

 Capture activation/deactivation/cancellation procedure of UL MAC CE triggered by RRC layer in a new section 5.5.2.x of 38.331, parallel to the section of measurement gap configuration.

+R2-2205310 proposed a change on a new section for UL MAC CE activation/deactivation/cancellation procedure.
 For this change, rapporteur thinks this solution is more clear than to capture them in section 5.5.6.2, because pre-configured MG is a new feature in Rel-17 and can work independently.
 The deactivation and cancellation of UL MAC CE has nothing to do with location measurement indication start/stop procedure.

 Based on the above, the rapporteur suggests to propose:

+Proposal 5: RAN2 to discuss that after a positoning measurment gap is deactivated due to handover, RRC triggers the lower layer to send another request for MG activation.
+If agreed, adopt CR of R2-2205048, section 5.5.6.2 part as baseline.

-Proposal 6: For pre-configured MG, the procedure of UL MAC CE activation/deactivation/cancellation triggered by upper layer should be captured in 38.331, specifically in:
+Proposal 6: For pre-configured MG, the UL MAC CE deactivation procedure triggered by upper layer should be captured in 38.331, specifically in:

 Option 1: section 5.5.6.2, i.e., the initiation of Location Measurement Indication procedure.

-FFS: whether to merge R2-2204703 and R2-2205000

-FFS: whether R2-2205048(section 5.5.6.2 part) can be supported
+FFS: whether R2-2205000 can be supported

 Option 2: a new section, e.g, section 5.5.2.x parallel to the measurement gap configuration procedure.

+FFS: whether corresponding changes in R2-2205310 can be supported

+Proposal 7: For pre-configured MG, the UL MAC CE cancellation procedure triggered by upper layer should be captured in 38.331, specifically in:

+Option 1: section 5.5.6.2, i.e., the initiation of Location Measurement Indication procedure.

+FFS: whether R2-2204703 can be supported

+Option 2: a new section, e.g, section 5.5.2.x parallel to the measurement gap configuration procedure.

-FFS: whether R2-2205310 can be supported
+FFS: whether corresponding changes in R2-2205310 can be supported

 For the cancellation procedure of UL MAC CE in 38.321, R2-2204702 provides draft CR of 38.321 as follow: